 Tom’s Planner wanted to improve its conversion rate.
-A free trial is a key area of focus for Tom’s Planner.
-With the help of VWO, Tom’s Planner implemented a test version of its homepage that included a signup form on the first fold of the website.
+A free trial is a crucial area of focus for Tom’s Planner.
+With the help of VWO, Tom’s Planner implemented a test version of its homepage that included a sign-up form on the first fold of the website.

 Its test homepage:

-This helped it improve the visitor to free conversion ratio by 43% percent.
-This is just one of a few examples that showcase how optimizing for micro conversions can lead to a better overall conversion.
+This modification helped it improve the visitor-to-free conversion ratio by 43% percent.
+It is just one of the many examples that showcase how optimizing micro-conversions can lead to better overall conversions.

-When you figure out your ideal set of visitors, it’s important to take advantage of it by nurturing them.
+When you figure out your ideal set of visitors, it’s fundamental that you benefit from it by nurturing them.

-Another example is exchanging an initial discount in exchange of a sign-up or email exchange.
-The discount might also lead to a transaction or might allow an online store to communicate with the visitor through email, thus improving the chance for a conversion.
+Another way is to offer an initial discount in exchange for a sign up or email.
+This discount might also lead to a transaction, or it might allow an online store to communicate with the visitor through email, thus improving the chance for a conversion.

 This micro-conversion strategy has been used by a lot of online stores.
 For example, HauteLook uses a similar approach to encourage its first-time visitors to sign up for their email newsletter.

-One of the categories that falls under micro conversions is customers enrolling for services to maintain a relationship with your business.
+One of the main categories that fall under micro conversions is customers enrolling for services to maintain a relationship with your business.
 These could include:

 - Allowing push notifications